apache/royale-docs/component-sets/jewel/jewel-container.md

 ## Overview

-The Jewel Container class extends the features already provided by [Jewel Group](component-sets/jewel/group).
+The Jewel Container class extends the features provided by [Jewel Group](component-sets/jewel/group).

-The position and size of the children are determined by `BasicLayout` while the size of a Container can either be determined by its children or by specifying an exact size in pixels or as a percentage of the parent element.
+The position and size of the children are determined by `BasicLayout`, while the size of a Container can either be determined by its children or by specifying an exact size in pixels or as a percentage of the parent element.
 You can swap the layout for any other one available to arrange the children in different ways (i.e: horizontal, vertical,...)

-Container clips content by default thanks to its `Viewport` bead.
+Container clips content by default, thanks to its `Viewport` bead.
 This bead can also manage clipping through the `clipContent` property.
-To add scrolling functionality  replace the `Viewport` bead with `ScrollingViewport`.
+To add scrolling functionality,  replace the `Viewport` bead with `ScrollingViewport`.

-Other Container feature are [View States](/features/view-states) to provide state management to show diferent parts of the interface to the user.
+Another Container feature is [View States](/features/view-states), which provides state management to show different parts of the interface to the user depending on the current state of the Container.

-Finally, Container can add elements directly to the strand (through the `strandChildren` property) instead of adding them to its view content unlike the `addElement()` APIs which place children into the `contentView`.
+Finally, Container can add elements directly to the strand (through the `strandChildren` property) instead of adding them to its view content, unlike the `addElement()` APIs which place children into the `contentView`.

 While the container is relatively lightweight, it should generally not be used as the base class for other controls, even if those controls are composed of children.
 That's because the fundamental API of Container is to support an arbitrary set of children, and most controls only support a specific set of children.